Grothendieck positivity for normal square root crystals: Introduction

 \subsection{Symmetric Grothendieck functions of permutations}

 There is a generalization of $G_\lambda(x_1,x_2,\dots,x_n)$ indexed by permutations rather than partitions.
-These polynomials, which arise as the stable limits of $K$-theory representatives for \definition{Schubert varieties} in the complete flag variety \cite{FK}, are known to be $G$-positive \cite{BKSTY}.
-We outline here how to derive this positivity property from Theorem~\ref{ch-thm}.
+These polynomials arise as the stable limits of $K$-theory representatives for \definition{Schubert varieties} in the complete flag variety \cite{LS82,FL}.
+They were introduced in \cite{FK} and are known to be $G$-positive \cite{BKSTY}.
+Here, we outline how to derive this positivity property from Theorem~\ref{ch-thm}.

 Let $S_\infty$ be the group of permutations of $\PP$ with finite support.
 For each $m \in \PP$ we view $S_m \subset S_\infty$ as the finite subgroup of permutations fixing all points outside $[m]$.
 The \definition{Demazure product} on $S_\infty$ is the unique associative binary operation $\circ : S_\infty\times S_\infty \to S_\infty$ that satisfies $s_i\circ s_i = s_i$ for $s_i:=(i,i+1) \in S_\infty$ and $w\circ s_i = ws_i$ for $w \in S_\infty$ with $w(i)<w(i+1)$.
 A \definition{Hecke word} for $w \in S_\infty$ is a finite sequence of positive integers $i_1i_2\cdots i_k$ with $w=s_{i_1} \circ s_{i_2}\circ \cdots \circ s_{i_k}.$